Skip site navigation (1)Skip section navigation (2)

 Mail all bug reports/suggestions to jck@catt.rmit.edu.au specifying the

-machine type.
-Please note the version of X11 that you have installed as
+chine type.
+Please note the version of X11 that you have installed as well,

 Please read all documentation before asking for help - only fair.